 The museum is open every day from 1pm to 6.30pm and the entrance ticket is 4.50 euros per person.

-The entrance to the cave is linked to marine and atmospheric conditions and shows 6 euros per person while children under the age of 12 enter for free.
+Useful Info: The entrance to the cave is from 10:00am to 04:00pm and is linked to marine and atmospheric conditions.
+The admission ticket is 7 euros per person while children under the age of 12 enter for free.